Sending an email to your subscribers can be an exciting experience.

 Your list may also have spam traps (stale emails become ones), fake emails generated by bots, etc.

 The big issue with email is always going to be deliverability.
-It’s a quite complex topic and consists of many components like the sender’s reputation, domain reputation, etc. A full guide to email deliverability you can find here.
+It’s a complex topic with many components, such as the sender’s reputation and domain reputation.
+A full guide to email deliverability can be found here.

-As you may know, every domain has its own domain reputation.
+As you may know, every domain has its reputation.

-When you send an email from your domain, the inbox of your recipient (their ISP) acts as a bouncer.
+When you send an email from your domain, your recipient’s inbox (their ISP) acts as a bouncer.

-It has one job and one job only: to only let in the cool emails and throw out those stirring trouble.
+It has one job and one job only: to let in the excellent emails and throw out those stirring trouble.

 What is an ISP?

 An ISP (Internet Service Provider) is an organization that provides services for accessing, using, or participating in the Internet.
-There are many different kinds, but the one you should know about are email service providers like Google, Yahoo or Outlook.
-People who use them want one very simple thing: ZERO spam emails.
-So, it is very important for these companies that they let no spam email slip through their filters – and they’re very good at it.
+There are many different kinds, but you should know about email service providers like Google, Yahoo, or Outlook.
+People who use them want one straightforward thing: ZERO spam emails.
+So, these companies need to let no spam email slip through their filters – and they’re very good at it.

-This can be good news or bad news, depending on your current reputation.
-But what this really means is that your domain reputation is not a fixed thing.
-It is an ever changing number based on a number of different factors.
+This can be good or bad, depending on your current reputation.
+But this really means that your domain reputation needs to be fixed.
+It is an ever-changing number based on various factors.

-How many subscribers open your emails, how many click on your links, how many save your emails… and how many emails never get delivered, get labeled as spam or simply get deleted (ouch, that hurts).
+How many subscribers open your emails, click on your links, save your emails… and how many emails never get delivered, are labeled as spam, or are deleted (ouch, that hurts)?

-While there are many ways to improve your email marketing, cleaning your email list should be priority number one if you already have an established email list – especially if you’ve never done it before.
+While there are many ways to improve your email marketing, cleaning your email list should be priority number one if you already have an established one – especially if you’ve never done so.

-As good as best email marketing practices are, if your emails are ending up in spam, great subject lines aren’t going to mean much.
+As good as best email marketing practices are, great subject lines mean little if your emails end up in spam.
 Clean email list first!

 When should you clean your email list?